 Top Attractions on the Southern California CityPASS

-The Southern California CityPASS includes admission to the following family-friendly theme parks (regular adult admission prices in parenthesis):
+With the Southern California CityPASS, you can choose to purchase individual tickets to the following family-friendly theme parks (regular adult admission prices in parenthesis):

 How Much Does the Southern California CityPASS Cost?